Kneaded That

 Ingredients

-• Greek yogurt (or sour cream)
+• Greek yogurt (or sour cream): Adds richness and a soft, plush texture.

 See recipe card for quantities.